 The aura is an individual's unique energy field.
 It is the vital life force one contributes towards the total universal energy.
 Chi ( in Chinese culture), prana (in Hinduism), and divine love are all different names for this universal energy.
 Each name is used to describe the sum of all energies collectively being contributed to the universe of which everything and everyone in the cosmos is a part of.

-The aura is perceived to look like an egg, composed of a swirling mix of rainbow light surrounding the body.
-Your primary aura color reveals information about your personality, strengths, weaknesses, life themes, and more.
+The aura is perceived to look like a swirling mix of rainbow light surrounding the body.
+Your primary aura color reveals your most active chakra including information about your personality, strengths, weaknesses, life themes, and more.
 The spirit within us radiates pure, clean white light.
 Individuals who have reached enlightenment will have an aura of white light; their self and spirit are in full alignment.
 In Christianity this white light is portrayed as a halo.

 An Overview of the 7 Chakras

 Each of the 7 chakras is connected to a specific energy's wavelength, just like visible light, and is channeled through a physical part of the body.
 All energies in the universe within a chakra's wavelength interval can be sensed through our sympathetic nervous system.
 By working with the chakra's associated body parts, we can feel and connect to everything in the universe.

 When an energy center’s frequency is too low, the chakra is underactive.
 When an energy center’s frequency is too high, the chakra is overactive.

 Misbalance occurs in a chakra due to excessive exposure to or the channeling of negative energy within its wavelength interval.
 Excessive or prolonged amounts of negative energy within a chakra's field can manifest into "dis-ease" in the physical body.